 Another incredibly simple solution; charity shops across the country will, more often than not, gladly take any and all clean clothes you have.
 A backlog of costumes would also go down a treat before Halloween, and even if you have a one-off costume you can simply donate it after Halloween and charity shops will have something ready for next year.

-Plastic pollution is certainly an issue, but here at No 1 Junk Street we’ve got some tricks up our sleeves, including our new waste transfer & tipping yard service.
 Have any thoughts of your own about how to best use old Halloween costumes?
 Have you had success with some good old fashioned DIY costumes as opposed to store-bought?
-Let us know via Facebook or twitter!
+Let us know via Facebook or Twitter!